jaisea/Docker_Training/README.md

 **The result**

 Once I answered all the questions and reviewd the flagged ones, I was quite unsure of the result because Docker does not reveal the score required to pass the exam and I did not really feel confident about the result (Thanks to those tricky questions and couple of questions which I did not know the answer).
-Anyway, the result 'PASS' was presented immediately after I submitted the answers and later the section wise performance report was sent to my email.
-I did the claculation and my score is 85%.
+Anyway, the result 'PASS' was presented to me immediately after I submitted the answers and later the section wise performance report was sent to my email.
+I did the calculation and my score was 85%.